 Learning how to balance blogging with a full-time job is something that most bloggers have to learn to do at some point.
 While many of us have the aspiration of one day being a full-time blogger, most of us don’t start out that way.
 Instead, we blog as a side-hustle, sometimes for years, before we can make the leap.
-I started this blog over a year ago.
+I started this blog in 2014.
 Sometimes it feels like that was an eternity ago!
 But compared to other larger blogs, mine is still a baby.
-So, at least for now, it has to be a side-hustle along with my full-time job.
+And, at least for now, it’s a side-hustle along with my full-time job.

-My job is unique in that we have months at a time of absolute chaos, followed by months of little to no work at all.
+My job is unique in that we have months at a time of absolute chaos, followed by months where it’s super slow.
 So during certain parts of the year, finding time to work on this blog is not a big deal at all.
 But during others, it takes my last shred of time and sanity to get my posts written.
 That’s where I’m at right now!
 Luckily, the last year has given me ample time to nail down some tried and true strategies for balancing blogging with my full-time job.

 My editorial calendar is literally a life saver.
 I would not be able to function as a blogger without it!
 Here’s how I use mine.
 Each month, I sit down and do a major brainstorming session.
 Then I pull out my calendar and schedule the entire month at one time.
 This way, I can look at my calendar at any time and know exactly what I have coming up.
 This is super helpful when I’m short on time and wouldn’t have the time or energy to think of a post idea.
 It’s even more helpful when I have a totally free day and want to sit down and write a week or two worth of blog posts at once.
 I just have to check my calendar to see what to write!
 Whether you’re a professional blogger or just a side-hustler like me, I think every blogger needs to have an editorial calendar!